 The work of DML is to equip the local church to have a ministry that disciples people in the workplace to do their work to the glory of God.
 Just as a church might have a youth ministry, a women’s ministry, or a men’s ministry, the church also needs a workplace ministry.
 This is where the majority of our members spend the majority of their time each week.
 Our goal is to teach pastors and church leaders the biblical and theological foundation for this ministry by spending time together to understand the God of Business, looking at the Old and New Testament, and then looking at the need for reconciliation and the role that the Church can play in that.

-This is done through a two-day workshop.
-Upon conclusion, if a church would like to have this ministry, there is an application of intent to be filled out, and the church is then challenged to do what we call “Thirty Days in the Marketplace.”
+This is done through our foundational workshop.
+Upon conclusion, if a church would like to have this ministry, there is an application of intent to be filled out, and the church is then challenged to do what we call a “Business Month.”
 This is a month in the church calendar where the pastor will preach on “Work as Worship” and “Business as Mission.”
 We provide sermon outlines if needed.
 The church together is given thirty days of devotions to read through daily.
-In doing this, the pastor is “turning the soil” to prepare the members for the training that DML offers for business people.
+In doing this, the pastor is “turning the soil” to prepare the members for the training that DML offers for businesspeople.

-Once the “Thirty Days in the Marketplace” is completed, the DML team will assess the church to see whether the microbusiness training, small and medium entrepreneurial training, or Leaders in the Workplace training is needed.
-The training is then offered and is completed with a commissioning service during a church service.
+Once the “Business Month” is completed, the DML team will assess the church to see whether the Basic Business Training or Leaders in the Workplace training is needed.
+The training is then offered and is completed with a commissioning service.

 Country & Partner Overview: Where DML is Working

-West Africa: Burkina Faso, Cote d’Ivoire, Ghana, Liberia, Nigeria;
+West Africa: Burkina Faso, Cote d’Ivoire, Ghana, Liberia, Nigeria, Togo

 East Africa: Uganda, Kenya, Ethiopia, Tanzania